 When selling products online, it is important to keep in mind there are legal requirements applicable to the sales and delivery process.
-The FTC’s Mail and Telephone Merchandise Rule is one significant regulation applicable to e-commerce sites.
+The FTC Mail, Internet, or Telephone Order Merchandise Rule is one significant regulation applicable to e-commerce sites.

 The Federal Trade Commission is in charge of enforcing certain laws.
 Part and parcel to this, the “FTC” issues rules and regulations to provide companies with insight into how the agency will interpret the laws and expect companies to act.

 Must a business conform to the rules and regulations issued by the FTC?
 Not necessarily.
 The company can ignore the regulations and then challenge the position of the FTC when the Commission pursues the company in court.
 This approach is risky given the costs of defending a legal challenge and the potential of an adverse verdict.

 The “Merchandise Order Rule” issued by the FTC is an attempt to regulate the delivery of products online.
 Specifically, the rule focuses on the amount of time an e-commerce site has to deliver a product ordered by a customer.
 Although the title of the rule does not include the word “Internet”, it does apply to online orders.

 Under the rule, an e-commerce site must have a reasonable basis for stating a product can be shipped within a certain period.
 If no time is indicated on the site, then the shipment must be made within 30 days of the order by the customer.
 The site can select a longer period than 30 days, but it must clearly state as much on the site.